cfsamson/articles-atomics-in-rust/README.md

 **`SeqCst` is the strongest of the memory orderings.
 It also has a slightly higher cost than the others.**

 {% hint style="info" %}
 You can see an example of why above, since every atomic instruction has an overhead of involving the CPU's [cache coherency mechanism](https://en.wikipedia.org/wiki/Cache_coherence) and locking the memory location in the other caches.
-The fewer such instructions we need while still having a correct program, the better performance.
+The fewer such instructions we need while still having a correct program, the better the performance.
 {% endhint %}

 ## Atomic Operations